programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 ## Pre-requisites

 This tutorial is for intermediate to advanced programming historians.
-It assumes you have basic understanding of R and some basic statistical knowledge (an understanding of chi-squared tests would be especially helpful).
+It assumes you have basic understanding of R and some statistical knowledge (an understanding of chi-squared tests would be especially helpful).

 Taryn Dewar's tutorial on [R Basics with Tabular Data](http://programminghistorian.org/lessons/r-basics-with-tabular-data) has information on how to set up and configure R. Taylor Arnold and Lauren Tilton's tutorial on [Basic Text Processing in R](http://programminghistorian.org/lessons/basic-text-processing-in-r) could be helpful as a warm-up, also.

- Since CA is a kind of social network analysis, it likely would not hurt to look at Marten Düring's [From Hermeneutics to Data to Networks: Data Extraction and Network Visualization of Historical Sources](http://programminghistorian.org/lessons/creating-network-diagrams-from-historical-sources) as well.
+ Since CA is a kind of social network analysis, it would not hurt to look at Marten Düring's [From Hermeneutics to Data to Networks: Data Extraction and Network Visualization of Historical Sources](http://programminghistorian.org/lessons/creating-network-diagrams-from-historical-sources) as well.

 ## What is Correspondence Analysis?